tuzhucheng/MP-CNN-Variants/README.md

 ## Experimental

-There are some scripts in this repo for hyperparameter optimization.
-I made a custom library for helping me to do this.
-However, this library is not yet in a shape to be open-sourced.
+There are some scripts in this repo for hyperparameter optimization using [watermill](https://github.com/tuzhucheng/watermill) with some hacks since the library is in alpha.
 Hence, the imports in `hyperparameter_tuning_{random,hyperband}.py` and `utils/hyperband.py` will not work for you at the moment.